So what is CG?

 I use a mild sulfate free shampoo at least once in a week and co-wash my hair with a silicone free conditioner if I have to wash hair during the week.

 In between shampooing when you need to wash your hair use a light silicone free conditioner to wash your hair, it is called co-washing.
 I know it is sounding little bit unnatural, but the idea behind cleaning your hair is to get rid off the dirt from your scalp and hair.
 For that you can use small amount of conditioner and rub it in scalp with gentle movement to loosen the dirt and wash it with water.
 Use conditioners that are silicone free.
-As everybody’s hair is different so depending on your liking, you can always co-wash your hair instead of shampoo.
+As everybody’s hair is different so depending on your liking, you can co-wash your hair instead of shampoo, if you wash your hair very frequently and use a shampoo weekly.
 When you feel that your hair needs to be clarified or it looks over-conditioned then you should use a mild sulfate free shampoo as mentioned above.

 Use a good moisturizing conditioner after shampoo to keep your hair moisturized.
 Avoid using conditioner that contains silicones.
 Silicone is an adsorbent (material which sticks on the surface of others forming a thin layer) on hair and provide good slippage but some silicone builds up on hair with time and becomes hard to remove.